zavolanlab/SplicingReprogramming/README.md

 * SUPPA ... (`suppa.py`)
 * ...
 TODO: Check for completeness, add links and check version numbers
+> Wherever followed by parentheses, the indicated executable name, when called from a shell, has to
+> link to the correct version of the specific software.
+You may need to modify your `$PATH` to
+> ensure this.

 #### Operating system
 All analyses were performed on systems running: